Shweryl/contact-app/README.md

 Algorithms
 .
 Laravel assessor for inventing fullname by retrieving (firstname + lastname ) attributes .
-Use DB::raw to use CONCAT() aggregation to concat firstname and lastname to query fullname to database when user searched by fullname
+Use DB::raw to use CONCAT() aggregation to query fullname to database when user search by fullname

 What need to be integrated

--
--
--
+- can pass real user instance to send email to admin
+- need to modify create form input UI